Iteratively Coupled Multiple Instance Learning from Instance to Bag Classifier for Whole Slide Image Classification: Experiments

 \subsection{Datasets}

 Our experiments utilized two datasets, with the first being the publicly available breast cancer dataset, Camelyon16 \cite{camelyon16}.
-This dataset consists of a total of 399 WSIs, with 159 normal and 111 tumour WSIs for the training set, and the remaining 129 for test.
-While patch-level labels are officially provided in Camelyon16, they are not used in our experiments.
+This dataset consists of a total of 399 WSIs, with 159 normal and 111 metastasis WSIs for the training set, and the remaining 129 for test.
+Although patch-level labels are officially provided in Camelyon16, they were not used in our experiments.

-The second dataset is a private hepatocellular carcinoma (HCC) dataset collected from Hangzhou Sir Run Run Shaw Hospital.
+The second dataset is a private hepatocellular carcinoma (HCC) dataset collected from Sir Run Run Shaw Hospital, Hangzhou, China.
 This dataset comprises a total of 1140 valid tumor WSIs scanned at 40$\times$ magnification, and the objective is to identify the severity of each case based on the Edmondson-Steiner (ES) grading.
-The ground truth labels are binary classes of low risk and high risk, which are provided by experienced pathologists.
+The ground truth labels are binary classes of low risk and high risk, which were provided by experienced pathologists.